anyai/DeepCTR/docs/source/models/NFM.rst

 modeling high-order feature interactions.

-The difference between PNN's inner product layer and NFM is the addition axis when pooling matrix V into DNN's input vector, each of whose column is a element-wise product of two latent vectors.
+The difference between PNN's inner product layer and NFM is the addition axis when pooling matrix :math:`V` into DNN's input vector, each of whose column is an element-wise product of two latent vectors.

 Its network structure is shown below.